prashantbaher/tcc-blog/_drafts/solidworks-macros/mirror-entities.md

 ---
 categories: Solidworks-macros
-title:  Solidworks Macros - Offset Sketch Entities From VBA Macro
+title:  Solidworks Macros - Mirror Sketch Entities From VBA Macro
 image:  post-image.jpg
 tags:   [Solidworks Macro]
 ---

-In this post, I tell you about *how to Offset Sketch Entities using Solidworks VBA Macros* in a Sketch.
+In this post, I tell you about *how to Mirror Sketch Entities using Solidworks VBA Macros* in a Sketch.

 ---